 The new modern buildings in Berlin, called Neubau in German, are distinguished by their elegance and sobriety.
 As German urban planning regulations are particularly strict, they are often built at the same height as period buildings (5-6 floors maximum).
 The new build properties are also energy efficient (Standard Kf-70) and are equipped with modern lifts and parking spaces, which makes them appreciated by business and expatriate clientele.
 Usually the ground floor are commercial units or apartments with private gardens.

-The no man’s Land around the Berlin Wall location (notably between the central station and Chausseestraße or south of Mitte towards Spittelmarkt), a time disgraced by the inhabitants of the city have now become a real growth driver the Berlin real estate market.
+The no man’s Land around the Berlin Wall location (notably between the central station and Chausseestraße or south of Mitte towards Spittelmarkt), a time disgraced by the inhabitants of the city have now become a real growth driver the Berlin real estate development.
 New central neighborhoods emerge from zero like the Mittenmang area.

 The Neubau are particularly appreciated by investors as there is no rental regulation for investment properties in Berlin that are built after 2014.
 Seekers of high-end real estate could enjoy exceptional penthouses in Berlin’s top locations with large terraces (or even private gardens on the roofs) for bargain price when compared with properties in London or Paris.
 A new-build apartment for sale in Berlin, in a good city location, would have a price of 6000 to 9000 euros per square meter depending on location, floor and number of bedrooms.